 3- What is routing and how, and what are the different ways to write it?

 All Laravel routes are defined in your route files, which are located in the routes directory.
 These files are automatically loaded by the framework.
 The routes/web.php file defines routes that are for your web interface.
 These routes are assigned to the web middleware group, which provides features like session state and CSRF protection.
 The routes in routes/api.php are stateless and are assigned the API middleware group.
 For most applications, you will begin by defining routes in your routes/web.php file.

 4- What is Composer?

 Composer is a dependency manager for PHP.
-Composer will manage the dependencies you require on a project by project basis.
-This means that Composer will pull in all the required libraries, dependencies and manage them all in one place
+The composer will manage the dependencies you require on a project-by-project basis.
+This means that Composer will pull in all the required libraries, and dependencies and manage them all in one place

 5- What is Laravel Eloquent?

 The Eloquent ORM included with Laravel provides a beautiful, simple ActiveRecord implementation for working with your database.
 Each database table has a corresponding “Model” which is used to interact with that table.
 Models allow you to query for data in your tables, as well as insert new records into the table.

 Lumen is a new project from Laravel creator Taylor Otwell.
 It’s a “micro-framework”, meaning it’s a smaller, faster, leaner version of a full web application framework.
 It competes with other popular micro-frameworks, Slim and Silex.